richarddewit/sly/README.md

 $ sly --init
 ```

 Add functions to the `Slyfile`.
 They may contain any Bash code.
+Functions starting with an underscore (e.g. `_certs`) are considered "private" and won't be shown using `sly --list` to keep that tidy.

 ### Simple example